These Chains Have Announced a Ton of Store Closings in 2019

 Parent company Ascena Retail Group has decided to put the entire chain out of business and focus on its more profitable stores for women and girls.
 Ascena's other brands include Ann Taylor, Loft and Justice.

 You see them in practically every mall and strip shopping center — but many of the customers are at home, shopping online.
 So, Ascena has been doing some Marie Kondo-style tidying in its closet.
-Earlier this year, it sold its Maurices chain.
+Early in 2019, it sold its Maurices chain.

 Gymboree was playing a game of retail dodgeball — and lost.

-This chain that sells clothing for kids and babies is going out of business.
-Gymboree came out of bankruptcy in 2017, but in January it filed all over again and said it would shut down all of its roughly 800 Gymboree and Crazy 8 stores.
+The chain that sold clothing for kids and babies came out of bankruptcy in 2017, but in January 2019 the retailer filed all over again and announced it was shutting down all of its roughly 800 Gymboree and Crazy 8 stores.

 1. Payless ShoeSource

 But even Payless has had trouble competing against the deep discounts online and at stores like T.J.
 Maxx.
-So, the chain says it's closing its last 2,100 stores in the U.S. and Puerto Rico and is going out of business.
+So, the chain announced it was closing its last 2,100 stores in the U.S. and Puerto Rico and would go out of business.

 Payless had filed for bankruptcy protection in 2017.
 At the time, the chain was all over the map: It had more than 4,400 locations in over 30 countries.